Our Vision

 An exciting part of our vision is creating conditions for red-listed water voles to thrive in the brook beside Long Meadow.
 These occur further down the watercourse but sightings at Long Meadow are sporadic.
 We are managing the bankside vegetation to create conditions favourable for water vole, with longer term ambitions for some minor remodelling of the watercourse to create conditions to further enhance the biodiversity.

-Croft Close Set-aside is now a rich mosaic of habitats, with its scrub of particular note.
+Croft Close Nature Reserve is now a rich mosaic of habitats, with its scrub of particular note.
 This supports threatened breeding birds such as Linnet, Willow Warbler and the recently red-listed Greenfinch.
 Turtle doves – now globally vulnerable – which have very specific habitat requirements, have bred in the past and are again attempting to do so this year.
 We have the right conditions, with a little enhancement, for red-listed Nightingales to breed.
 Exciting!

 Our vision involves looking out for opportunities to take similar initiatives while ensuring that we look after the Abbey Fields sites sympathetically for the community, forever, to secure and enhance the sites’ biodiversity.